 Fubo starts at $73.99/month and builds its lineup around sports.
 According to Tom’s Guide’s live TV rankings, Fubo leads streaming services for sports channel depth.
 You get regional sports networks, NFL Network, NBA TV, FS1, FS2, and NFL RedZone access depending on your plan tier.
 Local channels are included in most markets.

-Fubo’s entertainment channel depth is lighter than YouTube TV’s or Hulu’s, but no other streaming service matches it on sports coverage.
-If you’re leaving Philo specifically because you miss sports, Fubo is worth a close look.
-The dazn-alternatives guide covers additional sports streaming options if Fubo’s pricing is out of range.
+No other service matches Fubo on sports depth.
+The dazn-alternatives guide covers additional options if Fubo’s pricing is out of range.

 Best for: Sports-first households where live games matter more than lifestyle channels.